bkbCodes/LibraryManagement/README.md

 Standard (6 months: 180 days)
 Premium (12 months: 360 days)

-NOTE: dates will be in format mm/dd/yyyy
+NOTE: dates will be in format yyyy-mm-dd

-If the subscription date is 01/08/22 and Subscription type is Standard the valid till date will be 01/02/23
+If the subscription date is 2022-01-08 (8th Jan 2022)
+and Subscription type is Standard the valid till date will be 2022-07-08 (8th Jul 2022)

-If he has an issued book and the issued book is to be returned at 01/01/23 If he missed the date of return, then he gets a fine of Rs.
+If he has an issued book and the issued book is to be returned at 2022-06-01 If he missed the date of return, then he gets a fine of Rs.
 100./

-If he has an issued book and the issued book is to be returned at 01/01/23 If he missed the date of return, and his subscription also expires, then he will get a fine of Rs 200./
+If he has an issued book and the issued book is to be returned at 2022-06-01 If he missed the date of return, and his subscription also expires, then he will get a fine of Rs 200./